filamentphp/filamentphp.com/content/articles/alexandersix-filament-2024-goals.md

 - **“Wait, Don't Leave!”
 Functionality** – an alert for the User if they attempt to leave a page before a form is submitted or while a confirmation modal is open
 - **Apply Button for Filters** – defers the processing of filter queries until the button is clicked, instead of running a filter query on each individual filter change
 - **CSV Exports** – companion to the [CSV imports](https://filamentphp.com/docs/3.x/actions/prebuilt-actions/import) introduced in v3.1
-- **Block Groups for Builder Fields** – organization groups for Builder blocks instead of a single dropdown list for easier block discovery

 #### Nested Resources